willdone-mt/marine-instruments-simulator.pages/README.md

 ## ⚙️ Downloading
 [WIP]

-## 🧪 Running
+## 🚤 Running

-To run the software, simply find the Marlin.exe and double click it.
+To run the software, simply find the Sirenia.exe and double click it.

 # 🪜 Development